-It might seem easy to draw an octagon at first, and in principle, it is.
-Just draw any shape with eight straight sides and you're done.
-But normally, what people want to draw is not any octagon, but a regular octagon, since its is the octagon shape most people think about at first.
-So let's see now how to draw an octagon as regular as possible and as easy as possible.
+It might seem easy to draw an octagon at first, and, in principle, it is.
+Just draw any shape with eight straight sides, and you're done.
+But typically, what people want to draw is not any octagon, but a regular octagon, as it's the octagon shape that comes to mind first.
+So let's see how to draw an octagon as regularly and as easily as possible.

 The most precise way would be to use proper drawing tools and start drawing the regular octagon shape one side at a time, joining them with the corresponding 135° regular octagon angles.
-But not everyone has such tools laying around so it is not a very practical method.
-To obtain the octagon shape, we are looking for, you should better start with a circumference, since it can be drawn by hand (not recommended) or using a glass, cup or even a coin.
+But not everyone has such tools laying around, so it is not a very practical method.
+To obtain the octagon shape we are looking for, it is best to start with its circumference since it can be drawn by hand (not recommended) or by using a glass, cup, or even a coin.

 With the circumference drawn, start dividing the corresponding circle area into halves.
 First, you will make two half-circles.
-Then, divide them in half again and get four quarter circles.
-One more halving and you end up with eight circle-eights.
+Then, split them in half again and get four quarter circles.
+Halve it once more, and you end up with eight circle-eights.
 We can now take the points of division along the circumference and join the adjacent ones with a straight line.
-The result is a perfectly regular octagon, minus the human error you make whilst drawing and halving.
+The result is a perfectly regular octagon, minus the human error you may make while drawing and halving.

-Another trick on how to draw an octagon would be the one we have already seen when learning how to find the area of an octagon with squares.
-Start by drawing a big square and then 'chop off' the corners of it.
-The mathematical term for this procedure is truncate the square.
+Another how-to-draw an octagon trick would be the one we have already discussed when learning how to find the area of an octagon with squares.
+Start by drawing a big square and then 'chop off' its corners.
+The mathematical term for this procedure is truncating the square.
 If you do it right, you will get a regular octagon shape out of it.
 This method is not as precise as the previous one, but it's easier to perform without any tools at all.

 How to use the octagon calculator

-Using the octagon calculator is not complicated but just in case someone might have any doubts and for the sake of completeness, let's go over the features and use cases of this octagon area calculator.
+Using the octagon calculator isn't too complicated, but just in case someone might have any doubts and for the sake of completeness, let's go over the features and uses of this octagon area calculator.
 First of all, we should look at the different fields and what they mean.

-Medium diagonal- Length of the line joining 2 vertices with 3 vertices between them
+Medium diagonal- Length of the line joining 2 vertices with 2 vertices between them;

-Shortest diagonal- Length of the line joining 2 vertices with 2 vertices in between them
+Shortest diagonal- Length of the line joining 2 vertices with 1 vertex in between them;

-Circumcircle radius- Radius of the circumference that contains all 8 vertices of the regular octagon
+Circumcircle radius- Radius of the circumference that contains all 8 vertices of the regular octagon; and

-Now when you know what each of the parameters means, it is time to see how to use the octagon calculator to easily obtain the values you are looking for.
+Now that you know what each parameter means, it is time to see how to use the octagon calculator to obtain the values you are looking for easily.
 The best feature of this calculator is that it only requires one input to calculate the rest of the values.
-This makes the octagon calculator the fastest way to calculate any properties of an octagon, by a long shot.
+This innovation makes the octagon calculator the fastest way to calculate any properties of an octagon by a significant margin.

 Octagons in real life: the octagon house

-So far we have talked about the octagon definition and how to draw an octagon.
-We've seen pictures of an octagon and even answered the (now obvious) question of how many sides does octagon have.
-Now it is time to see how octagons are used in real life.
-The octagon shape is easier to manufacture and design around than a circle, due to the flat sides and the octagon angles.
-We can find octagon tiles for flooring, or even houses with an octagon shape, most notably the famous "Octagon House".
+So far, we have talked about the octagon definition and how to draw an octagon.
+We've seen pictures of octagons and even answered the (now obvious) question of how many sides does an octagon have.
+Now, it is time to see how octagons are used in real life.
+The octagon shape is easier to manufacture and use in designs than a circle due to the flat sides and the octagon angles.
+We can often find octagon tiles as flooring or in a bathroom.
+There are even houses that have an octagon shape, most notably the famous "Octagon House".

-The Octagon House is a house built with an octagon shape in Washington D.C. in the USA.
-It was built for Colonel John Tayloe III.
-This is the reason, it's also known as Colonel John Tayloe III House.
-It follows the American "tradition" of naming buildings after their shape as they did with the Pentagon, which is the headquarters of the United States Department of Defence and was built in the shape of a regular pentagon.
+The Octagon House was built in an octagonal shape in Washington D.C., USA for Colonel John Tayloe III.
+For this reason, it's also known as the Colonel John Tayloe III House.
+It follows the American "tradition" of naming buildings after their shape, as they did with the Pentagon.
+The Pentagon is the United States Department of Defence headquarters and was built in the shape of a regular pentagon.

-The Octagon house has many interesting architectural features such a triangular service stairway, a bigger oval stairway or the obvious octagonal shape of the building.
-On top of such unique characteristics, there are several ghost stories surrounding the house, partly because the owner was an important figure in the early American history.
+The Octagon house has many interesting architectural features, such as a triangular service stairway, a bigger oval stairway, and the obvious octagonal shape of the building.
+On top of such unique characteristics, several ghost stories surround the house, partly because the owner was an important figure in early American history.

 More real-world uses of Octagons: Octagon tiles and camera apertures

-Like any regular polygon, the octagon shape turns out to be useful in different applications.
-We have already talked about making houses in an octagonal shape and sticking with buildings, more specifically flooring.
-Let's focus on the another application: octagon tiles.
-The shape of a regular octagon means that we can combine octagon tiles and square tiles to completely fill the floor of any room, no matter the square footage of it.
-Using different pattern in each type of tile, or using different colors, this combinations would allow you to have nice flooring for your kitchen or bathroom.
-Just remember to use our tile calculator which may be a great help for you!
+Like any regular polygon, the octagon shape turns out to be useful in many different applications.
+We have already talked about making houses in an octagonal shape, and, sticking with buildings, octagons are particularly popular when it comes to flooring, mainly in the form of octagon tiles.
+The shape of a regular octagon means that we can combine octagon tiles and square tiles to fill any room's floor completely, no matter its square footage.

-Another interesting use of octagons is inside of photographic cameras.
-In particular, the shutter that protects the sensor from the light when the camera is not in use.
-This shutter or aperture is always made following a regular polygon shape, including the octagon shape.
-You can learn more about aperture and how to play with it to get more professional looking pictures with our aperture area calculator.
+Another exciting use of octagons is inside photographic cameras.
+In particular, the shutter protects the sensor from exposure to light when the camera is not in use.
+This shutter, or aperture, is always made following a regular polygonal shape, including the octagon shape.
+You can learn more about aperture and how to play with it to get more professional-looking pictures with our aperture area calculator.

-Before you head out to check that calculator we want to give you a quick tip/trick.
-When you see a picture of a bright source of light, you might have noticed that it looks like a star with a different number of pointy arm, depending on the camera.
-This is the key to know if your camera has an octagon aperture or not: the number of pointy arms is equal to the numbers of sides in the polygon that makes up the aperture.
+Before you head out to check that calculator, we want to give you a quick tip/trick.
+When you see a picture of a bright source of light, you might have noticed that it looks like a star with a different number of pointy arms, depending on the camera.
+This observation is the key to figuring out if your camera has an octagon aperture or not: the number of pointy arms is precisely equal to the number of sides of the polygon that makes up the aperture.
 And how many sides does an octagon have?
 Exactly!
-So you only need to look for 'star shapes' with 8 pointy arms and you'll know that this picture was taken using an octagonal aperture.
-It works every time, it's physics, more specifically a diffraction pattern
+So you only need to look for 'star shapes' with 8 pointy arms, and you'll know that this picture was taken using an octagonal aperture.
+It works every time - it's physics, and, more specifically, a diffraction pattern.